pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

 To set a cron job to run the script at regular intervals:

 - SSH in to your device running Open Peer Power.
-- Change to your Open Peer Power user (where `homeassistant` is the name of the user):
+- Change to your Open Peer Power user (where `openpeerpower` is the name of the user):

   {% highlight bash %}
-  sudo -u homeassistant -H -s
+  sudo -u openpeerpower -H -s
   {% endhighlight %}

 - Open the crontab: